 Welcome to BirdingAroundNYC

-A birding digest, informational blog, and photographs about the birds around NYC
+A birding digest, informational blog, and photographs about the birds around New York City

 Debbie Becker, NYBG Bird Guide

-Becker originated and created bird walks for The New York Botanical Garden.
+Debbie Becker originated and designed Bird Walks for The New York Botanical Garden and created the website BirdingAroundNYC.com

 This website is an informative way to learn about the birds in and around NYC.